jamesfowler-dev/capstone-project/README.md

 -  Cloudinary - Image hosting

 Inspiration sources
-- [https://www.cclonline.com/](https://balsamiq.com/) - used as inspiration for pc e-commerce layout aswell as footer design
+- [https://www.cclonline.com/](https://balsamiq.com/) - used as inspiration for pc e-commerce layout as well as footer design
-- [pcpartpicker](https://uk.pcpartpicker.com/) - used as inspiration for what good looks like in terms of PC compoment information and logic between components
+- [pcpartpicker](https://uk.pcpartpicker.com/) - used as inspiration for what good looks like in terms of PC component information and logic between components

-### Acknowledgments
+### Acknowledgements

 I would like to acknowledge all the technical tutors at Code Institute for their support throughout this project.